Pegasus-01/Learning-JS-React-Angular-Express-Vue/README.md

    - 4.Using fetch in a lifecycle method
    - 5.Working with complex data
    - 6.Passing data through props
-   - 7. Using a render template expression
+   - 7.Using a render template expression